daolai-info/NveSimulator/README.md

-# Asimulator for networkvirtualizatione  nveroment  network embedding
+# A simulator of network virtualization enviroment